-The Plan provides you and your eligible spouse, , and/or dependents with medical, dental, vision, short- and long-term disability, accidental death and dismemberment insurance, and life insurance benefits.
-The Plan also provides you with the opportunity to participate in the Health Care Reimbursement Plan and Dependent Care Reimbursement Plan.
+The Plan provides you and your eligible spouse, and/or dependents with medical (including fertility benefit through Progyny), dental, vision, short- and long-term disability, accidental death and dismemberment insurance, and life insurance benefits.
+The Plan also provides you with the opportunity to participate in the Health Care Reimbursement Plans FSA and a Retiree Health Reimbursement Accounts Plan - and a Dependent Care Reimbursement Plan.
 A summary of each Component Benefit Program provided under the Plan is set forth in the Component Benefit Program Booklets.
 The Component Benefit Programs under the Plan may change from time to time, and not all benefits may be offered to all participants in this Plan.
 Please see Schedule A at the end of this document for a detailed list of the Component Benefit Programs currently offered through the Plan.